BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_evil/the_easterlings.md

 **WARGEAR**

-- Heavy armour
+- [Heavy Armour]
-- Easterling glaive (hand-and-a-half axe)
+- Easterling Glaive (hand-and-a-half [Axe])

 **HEROIC ACTIONS**

-- Heroic March
+- [Heroic March]

 **OPTIONS**

-- Swap Glaive for Armoured Horse & Sword: 10 points
+- Swap Glaive For [Armoured Horse] & [Sword] - 10 points
-- Bow: 5 points
+- [Bow] - 5 points
-- Shield: 5 points
+- [Shield] - 5 points
-- Swap Weapon: 5 points
+- Swap Weapon - 5 points

 **SPECIAL RULES**

 - **Phalanx** `ACTIVE`

-Easterlings can use pike and shield without penalty.
+Easterlings can use [pike][Pike] and [shield][Shield] without penalty.
 If an Easterling model loses a duel roll on foot, up to two other models that also have the Phalanx rule can Make Way, instead of one.

 - **The Gleaming Horde** `ACTIVE`

-While mounted, gain the Shieldwall rule.
+While mounted, gain the [Shieldwall] rule.
 The +1 Defence applies to both rider and mount.
-Hero models don't need a shield.
+Hero models don't need a [shield][Shield].

 </div>